NextGenSec/Cloud-Security/README.md

 ## Getting Started

-To dive into Cloud Security:
+To dive into this repo:

 1. Browse the [Wiki](../../wiki) for comprehensive articles and guides.
 2. Check out the [Projects](../../projects) section for hands-on security projects and tools.

 ---

-Thank you for visiting CloudSecHub!
+Thank you for visiting the Cloud Security repo!
 We hope this repository serves as a valuable resource for enhancing your cloud security knowledge and practices.
 If you have questions or suggestions, please open an issue or start a discussion.
 Together, we'll strengthen cloud security.